Driveway Paving Permits in

 When applying for a Driveway Paving permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in McHenry County may vary slightly from municipality to municipality, standard US zoning dictates that: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.
+Key code points for a Driveway Paving in McHenry County: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.

 Building without authorization is considered a code violation.
 The local government can issue a Stop Work Order, forcing you to halt construction immediately.
 You may be subject to retroactive permit fees (often double the original cost), daily fines, or even a mandate to tear down the unpermitted work at your own expense.